Djelloul007/WireMock_compatible_mocking_service/README.md

 - Cover edge cases and error scenarios
 - Speed

+# Why WireMock?
+- Can run on a JVM device or as a standalone service
+- Can run as a proxy
+- Can record and playback the recorded files
+- Can be extended to support more features
+- Has an active developers community
+- easy to build your own docker image

 # How it work ?

 - record the responses from the service to mock see http://wiremock.org/docs/running-standalone/